Class II Roadway restrictions are no longer in effect in Zone 1 as of 12:01 a.m., Friday, May 18, 2018.

 - Travel with single-trip or annual non-divisible overweight permits is not restricted on local or state roads in Milwaukee County or any part of the Interstate Highway System.
 In the remainder of the state, travel is not restricted under non-divisible annual permits on Class I roadways.

-- Suspension of most divisible load permit types on all state highways for the duration of the thaw period.
+- Suspension of most divisible load permit types on all state highways for the duration of the spring thaw period.
 Exceptions are raw forest products at 98,000 lbs (RS) and potato seed (PS) permits.

 For more information on divisible load permit restrictions, visit Division of Motor Vehicles (DMV) Motor Carrier Services.